Camelot Florida Leader Recognized as Star

 Maxwell and his fraternity organize a trip every summer.
 They visit historically black colleges and universities (HBCU’s) and other colleges.

 “We sponsor mentor programs through my fraternity, Omega Psi Phi.
 I’m always trying to find a way to touch the lives of all types of kids.
-We have our at-risk kids at Camelot, but we also have kids who have a good structure but need a little public exposure or job exposure, things like that,” Maxwell said.
+We have our vulnerable kids at Camelot, but we also have kids who have a good structure but need a little public exposure or job exposure, things like that,” Maxwell said.

 Previous Rising Stars honorees have the opportunity to nominate other people in the community the following year, which plays right into Maxwell’s belief in bringing others along.
 You can bet he will want to remove the spotlight from himself and place it on the next deserving person in line.